 Most first-time moms can’t wait for that magical moment when they look at themselves in the mirror and finally catch their first glimpse of that greatly anticipated baby bump.
 It’s the first obvious sign that you are growing a little life in your belly, and soon-to-be mamas spend the next few months happily taking photo after photo of their growing bellies and proudly posting their bump pics on social media.
 Fast-forward another seven months or so, and new moms find themselves cursing what remains of that baby bump as they desperately wait for their body to “go back to normal.”
 But what is “normal” after giving birth?

 When every magazine cover you see focuses on celebrity moms losing their baby weight, it’s little wonder that new moms feel pressure to erase all signs that their bodies have just housed and birthed a little human.
-Spoiler alert: The truth is that your body will never be exactly the same as it was before you got pregnant.
+Spoiler alert: Your body will never be exactly the same as it was before you got pregnant.
 The best thing any new mom or mom-to-be can do for herself is to get a real understanding of how, why and when her body will change in the months after birth.
 The next, and most crucial, step is to find a way to love and celebrate that postpartum belly.
 After all, it worked so hard to keep your little one safe in there for all those months.

 Why does my postpartum belly still look pregnant, and how long will it take to go down?